pavelAngelovv/Furniture-Fusion/client/README.md

 - **Component Styling:** Utilizes Material-UI for consistent styling and responsive design.
 - **State Management:** Uses Redux Toolkit for managing global state and facilitating efficient state updates.
 - **User Experience:** Incorporates responsive design, loading indicators, and user-friendly error messages to enhance overall user experience.
+- **External API Integration:** Utilizes the Geoapify API for location-based features, such as location suggestions in the registration form and dynamic mapping.

 ## Component Overview
 - **App.jsx:**